EIS

 - Elizabeth Turtle, principal investigator for EIS

-The NAC is a reflecting telescope and uses a large mirror to collect light.
-Then other mirrors and lenses direct a condensed beam onto an eight-megapixel detector called a complementary metal oxide semiconductor (commonly known as CMOS ).
+The NAC is a reflecting telescope, and uses a large mirror to collect light.
+Then other mirrors and lenses direct a condensed beam onto an eight-megapixel detector called a complementary metal oxide semiconductor (commonly known as CMOS).
 Cell phones and digital cameras also use CMOS detectors, which are perhaps the most widely-used NASA spinoff technology in the world.
 The WAC has the same kind of sensor, but is a refracting telescope instead of a reflecting telescope.
 It lets the light directly in and uses lenses to focus the light onto its detector.

 “With the narrow-angle camera, we’ll image certain areas of Europa at half a meter per pixel…We’ll see features on the surface that we haven’t seen before.”